nestybox/sysbox/docs/quickstart/security.md

 ### Immutable Mountpoints \[ +v0.3.0 ]

-Filesystem mounts that make up the [system container's rootfs jail](../user-guide/security.md#root-filesystem-jail) (i.e., mounts setup at container creation time) are considered special, meaning that Sysbox places restrictions on the operations that may be done on them from within the container.
+Filesystem mounts that make up the [system container's rootfs jail](../user-guide/security.md#root-filesystem-jail) (i.e., mounts setup at container creation time into the container's root filesystem) are considered special, meaning that Sysbox places restrictions on the operations that may be done on them from within the container.

 This ensures processes inside the container can't modify those mounts in a way that would weaken or break container isolation, even though these processes may